pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 `
 ```

+Custom message type:
-- CustomMessageType: Optional business label (for example, text, action, poll).
+- Optional CustomMessageType label (for example, text, action, poll).
+See constraints under methods.

 Best practices:
-- Publish serially.
+- Publish serially (not concurrently).
-- Verify success (for example, [1,"Sent","136074940..."]); publish next only on success.
-- Retry on failure ([0,"blah","<timetoken>"]).
+- Publish the next message only after confirming success (for example, [1,"Sent","136074940..."]).
+Retry on failure ([0,"blah","<timetoken>"]).
-- Keep queue < 100 messages.
-- Throttle bursts (for example, ≤ 5 msg/s) to meet latency targets.
+- Keep publish queues under 100 messages; throttle bursts (for example, ≤ 5 msgs/sec) to meet latency goals.

+## Publish

+Sends a message to all subscribers on a channel; replicated globally.

 ### Method(s)

-To Publish a message:

 ```
 `1pubnub.Publish()